chicagoruby/video_procedure/README.markdown

 ## BoinxTV Operation

 To begin recording a video, press the record button or Command+R. The title screen should be enabled when starting the recording.
-Leave the title screen displayed until the person making announcements begins introducing the speaker.
+Leave the title screen displayed until event host introduces the speaker.
 This will allow announcements to be easily trimmed from the video while not requiring the title screen to be re-added in post-production.

-During the recording, the following keyboard shortcuts can be used to toggle layers:
+During the recording, keyboard shortcuts can be used to toggle layers.
+If the shortcuts are not working, click on any random layer.

 #### Title Screen